pbagos/PRED-LD/README.md

   git clone  https://github.com/gmanios/PRED-LD
   ```

-2)	After downloading the .zip folder of MAGE from GitHub, extract it to a working directory.
+2)	After downloading the .zip folder of PRED-LD from GitHub, extract it to a working directory.

 3)	Το install the requirements, pip needs to be installed.
 Download the script for pip, from: https://bootstrap.pypa.io/get-pip.py.